y-chahbi/Tokenizer/README.md

 ## Deployment
 - **Blockchain Network**: Sepolia Testnet
 - **Smart Contract Address**: [`0x8e848ecd36c86c9e5a5cf886472ad4f5443b7f43`](https://sepolia.etherscan.io/address/0x8e848ecd36c86c9e5a5cf886472ad4f5443b7f43)

+## Bonus Deployment Instructions
+In addition to the main deployment steps found in `deployment/deployment-instructions.md`, the bonus instructions include:
+- Deploying the multisignature variant `Ycbmb42.sol` located in the `code/` directory.
+- Setting up multiple owners and the required confirmation count for secure transaction approvals.
+- Using the multi-owner wallet features to manage token transfers collaboratively.
+- Monitoring and interacting with multisig transactions via emitted events detailed in `documentation/MultiSignContract.md`.

+For detailed bonus deployment steps, please refer to `deployment/bonus-deployment-instructions.md`.

 ## Project Purpose
 This project is part of an educational journey to understand **Web3 fundamentals**, token creation, and blockchain development.